LiniStepper v1. Microstepping Stepper Motor Driver Kit

 can be checked by testing that the metal tag of the transistors ARE

-NOT CONNNECTED to the alloy heatsink bracket (use an ohm meter).
+NOT CONNNECTED to the heatsink (use an ohm meter).

 Next are the big 3W resistors